 About this information

 In this information, we talk about local education authorities.
-In Northern Ireland, these are called Education and Library Boards (ELBs).
+In Northern Ireland, there is one education authority with five regional offices.
 We use the word 'parent' to include both parents, or the pupil’s guardian, or another person who has parental responsibility for the child.

 Who is eligible for financial help